семинар

 h.
 The connotations increase if you memorize the words that are similar in written forms together. (e.g. stationary - stationery)

-stationary is an adjective.
+i.
+You can use some mnemonics while memorizing words.
+E.g. in the above-mentioned example, “stationary” is an adjective.
 The only difference between the two words is on the last third letter.
-The one with this last third letter a is the adjective.
-(That is stationary)
+The one with this last third letter “a” is the adjective.
+(That is “stationary”)

 j.
 Words starting with the same letters (or sounds) can be memorized together (e.g. when, which, who, where, what, etc.)